Haverford Township Historical Society

-The Federal School Program is a unique and popular living history experience operated by the School District of Haverford Township in conjunction with the Haverford Township Historical Society.
+The Federal School Program is a unique and popular “living history” experience created cooperatively by the Haverford Township Historical Society and the School District of Haverford Township.

-Each spring 4th grade students from all five public elementary schools come to the 1797 Federal School to spend a day “living” in the year 1849, and experiencing a school day in our restored one room school house.
+Each spring fourth-grade students from all five public elementary schools come to the Federal School.
+They spend a day “living” in the year 1849 and experiencing a school day in our restored one-room schoolhouse.
 The Federal School is located on Darby Road, on the former Allgates estate.

 During the day students enjoy the challenge of learning to write with nib pens and ink.
 They sew their own copy books, do ciphering (arithmetic) on slates, read from McGuffy’s Readers, participate in a spelling bee, and practice memorization and recitation.

-The children have fun trying to adhere to the rules for behavior common in one room school houses, while learning the history of the Federal School itself and education in general.
+The children have fun trying to adhere to the rules for behavior once common in one-room school houses, while learning the history of the Federal School itself and education in general.
 They delight in hearing about the apple for the teacher, the hickory stick and the dunce cap.
 Many dress in costume, adding to the charm of the experience.

-The program has been in existence since 1991, and in addition to the public schools also draws classes from private schools and home school programs.
-This “hands-on” field trip is a curricular introduction to Pennsylvania history, and continues to be a popular precursor to the Colonial Living Program enjoyed by fifth grade students in the fall.
+The Federal School Program has been in existence since 1991.
+In addition to public school classes, it can sometimes accommodate limited classes from private schools and home school programs.
+This “hands-on” experience is a curricular introduction to Pennsylvania history.
+It continues to be a popular precursor to the Colonial Living Program enjoyed by fifth-grade students in the fall.

 Did you know . . .

-- \Students in a one room school house ranged from ages 5 to 18 – all in one classroom.
+- Students in one-room schoolhouses ranged from ages 5 to 18 – all taught together in one classroom.

-- "An apple for the teacher" is derived from the practice of paying for children’s education by providing food for the teacher.
+- The notion of “an apple for the teacher” is derived from the practice of paying for children’s education by providing food for the teacher.